codsen/codsen/readme.md

 6 in total.

-They all process HTML and/or CSS.
-With exception of `html-table-patcher`, all of them process HTML as string, without parsing.
+They all process HTML and CSS.
+Except for `html-table-patcher`, all of them process HTML as a string, without parsing.
 Heck, we even had `html-table-patcher` done in non-parsing style on earlier versions but just because of time shortage went the parsing-way.

 The whole idea is, if you don't parse the HTML, you can support broken or mixed code.
-Unless you write your own parser, it becomes a bottleneck — parser throws here and there and you can do nothing about it.
+Unless you write your parser, it becomes a bottleneck — parser throws here and there, and you can do nothing about it.

-It is important to support _broken code_ because this allows us to make broken code (both email and web page HTML/CSS) fixing programs.
+It is vital to support _broken code_ because this allows us to make broken code fixing programs.

-It is important to support _mixed code_ because email templates are in HTML and they always have ESP (Email Service Provider) templating tags which are not HTML.
-Web page HTML also contains all sorts of different code and it is nice when you can process it easily.
+It is equally vital to support _mixed code_ because both web page and email template HTML can contain anything from templating languages to programming languages.
+For example, Wordpress website has some HTML within PHP files.
+Another example, email templates are coded in Nunjucks templating language and `.nunjucks` files are HTML sprinkled with their templating literals.
+If tooling supports HTML mixed with _other things_, we will be able to process that HTML and skip those _other things_.

 | Library's name | Purpose | The&nbsp;link&nbsp;to&nbsp;npm | Source code in monorepo |
 | -------------- | ------- | ----------- | ----------------------- |